Madaniarias/Book-Review-Social-Network/PROJECT/README.md

 ## Rationale for Proposed Solution

-Considering my solution requires an adequate solution includes Social Network that allows me to post my ideas and have class discussion in an organized manner in a shared portafolio space.
+Considering teh clients requirements an adequate solution includes a Social Network that allows to post ideas and have class discussion in an organized manner in a shared portafolio space.
 For this application it may adequate to consider a website with a GUI (Graphical User Interface) that can store data into a database.
-Considering the budgetary constrains of the client, the software tool that I proposed for this solution is HTML, CSS and Python.
+Considering the budgetary constrains of the client, the software tools that I propose for this solution are Flask, HTML, CSS and Python.
+This tools will complement each other to fulfill the success criteria set by the client.
+Firstly, Flask is a web development framework that we will use to create and host the server fro the webiste and allow us to use Python, HTML and CSS altogether.
+Additionally, Flask's status as a microframework means that you can use it to grow a tech project such as a web app incredibly quickly [1].

-Questions:
-Python, HTML, CSS and what else?
-When avoid developer centric reasons, what to say if im the client ?

 ## Design statement